 Only wheels with flawless inner bores are used for this wheel set.
 Because of this quality control, only 2 out of 10 wheels will meet this requirement.
 Even the big named wheels do not have this type of quality.
 This ensures you have the best possible wheel to start with.

 There is no need in doing all the following modifications if your wheel fails at this requirement.

 Pictures are of wheels that did not meet our standards.
-Many wheels have this void straight from factory which causes unknown wheel travel, binding, and wobble.
+Many wheels have this void straight from the factory which causes unknown wheel travel, binding and wobble.
 It is caused by the ejection pin from the injection molding process.

-Derby Dust Asset Wheels have inner hub free of voids.
+Derby Dust Asset Wheels have an inner hub free of voids.